 Just by reading this article, you’re supporting the Colorado Trail Foundation.
-In 2021 I will donate 50% of the ad revenue from this page to the CTF, to support their work as trail caretakers.
+Each year I donate a portion of the ad revenue from this page to the CTF to support their work as trail caretakers.
 Thanks for reading!

 When planning a thru hike on the epic Colorado Trail, your resupply strategy is one of the first and most important parts to work out.
 It will determine (and be determined by) your hiking pace, style, menu, pack weight, and overall trail experience.